JetBrains/Qodana/topics/qodana-yaml.md

 ## Exclude paths from the analysis scope
 {id="exclude-paths"}

 You can specify that the files in a certain directory are not analyzed.
-This can be done for a certain inspection or for all inspections.
+This can be done on a per-inspection basis or for all inspections at once.

 For all inspections: